$p$-adic $L$-functions of Hilbert cusp forms and the trivial zero conjecture: Overconvergent cohomology and partial nearly finite slope families

 \subsection{Axiomatic control and freeness}

-To study overconvergent sheaves and Hecke algebras we will generalize a strategy due to Hida, establishing an exact control theorem and deduce from it torsion-freeness and freeness of cohomology and Hecke algebras.
-The motivating principle is that while, in general, one cannot establish torsion-freeness for cohomology, this can be done when cohomology is concentrated in one degree.
+We will generalize a strategy due to Hida, establishing an exact control theorem and freeness results of the overconvergent cohomology and the Hecke algebra acting on it.
+The motivating principle is that while, in general, one cannot establish torsion-freeness for cohomology, this can be done when the cohomology is supported in a single degree.
+We begin with an adaptation of \cite[Lem.7.1]{hida} to the setting of analytic families.